-According to many dermatologists and researchers there are four main types of severe acne, regarding the type of lesions that it creates on the skin and side effects on the patient, for example scarring.
-Beside the body, severe acne can affect the person’s social life causing stress, emotional and psychological disorder.
+Many dermatologists and researchers says that there are four main types of severe acne.
+It depends on the the type of lesions which occurs on the skin and side effects on the patient, for example scarring.
+Nevertheless severe acne can affect not only the person’s but aslo a social life causing stress, emotional and psychological disorder.

 1. Acne Conglobata

-The exact cause of acne conglobata is unknown and the bad news is that it can stay active for a long time.
+The exact cause of acne conglobata is unknown.
+The bad news is that it can stay active for a long time.

 Isotretinoin (Accutane or Roaccutane) is a powerful drug usually prescribed for treatment of all severe acne types.
-It stops the excess oil production of sebaceous glands and assists your body to normally eliminate dead skin cells, protecting the skin pore from blocking.
+This drug stops the excess oil production of sebaceous glands.
+Also it assists your body to naturally eliminate dead skin cells, protecting the skin pore from blocking.

-Caution: Therapy with isotretinoin should be closely supervised by doctor or dermatologist, because the use of this drug can cause some very serious side effects like birth defects, depression, suicidal thoughts, hallucinations, severe headache, blurred vision, hearing loss, bone pain, etc. Less serious side effects are joint pain, back pain; dry lips and eyes, itching, rash, dizziness, nosebleeds, etc.
+Caution: By all means, your doctor or dermatologist.should supervise therapy with Isotretinoin.
+This drug can cause some very serious side effects.
+Those are birth defects, depression, suicidal thoughts, hallucinations, severe headache, blurred vision, hearing loss, bone pain, etc. Less serious side effects are joint pain, back pain; dry lips and eyes, itching, rash, dizziness, nosebleeds, etc.

 2. Acne fulminans